GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 real earthquake-tsunami that occurred in 2009-07-15 (based on observations at the nearby DART buoys).

-The metadata for event 1567 is:
+The metadata for scenario 1567 is:

 ```r
 row_index = 1567 # Use this variable to refer to event 1567